leoloso/graphql-by-pop.com/INDEX.md

       "icon": "🤖",
       "title": "→ Automatic namespacing",
       "details": "No need to worry if different teams or 3rd party providers using the same names for their types and interfaces.
 Create neater schemas by removing the 'MyCompanyName' prefix from your types, you won't need it."
+    },
+    {
+      "icon": "👩🏻‍🔧",
+      "title": "→ Proactive warnings/deprecations",
+      "details": "Issues with the query are shown in the response to the query, and not just when doing introspection.
+Avoid your users from never finding out that your schema has been upgraded!"
     }
   ],
   "footer": "Made with ❤️ by Leonardo Losoviz"